DanielFernandes/ionic_pdf_email_test/README.md

  * Additionaly test for save / read text file

-Note: cordova is undefined if trying in local browser or emulator, native only.
+Note: cordova is undefined if trying in local browser or emulator, native only!

 ```
 git clone https://github.com/cosmycx/ionic_pdf_email_test